RAIK383H-Spring-2021/team-project-repository-anna-ben-daniel-megan-and-nathan/readme.md

 * `cd` into the `server/` directory
 * Run: `bundle install`.
 This will install the necessary Gems defined in our `Gemfile`.
+* Go into the `config/` directory and open `database.yml`.
+Here, you need to edit the `username` and `password` fields to match your PostgreSQL credentials.
 * Run: `rails db:create` followed by `rails db:create RAILS_ENV=test`.
 This creates the development and testing databases.
 * Run: `rails db:migrate` followed by `rails db:migrate RAILS_ENV=test`.
 This will create the tables and columns in the databases.
 * Run: `rails s`.
 This will begin serving the backend so that it can be interacted with.